Contesting a Will in NSW

 Left out of a will?
 Your share is not adequate?
 Can a will be contested?
 Do you need a will contest lawyer?
 We are experts in contesting a will.

 Unfortunately, family members not getting along is very common.
-Sometimes this means that a person who would have expected to be included in a will, is left out, causing a wills dispute.
+Sometimes this means that a person who would have expected to be included in a Will, is left out, causing a dispute.
 On other occasions there is a beneficiary who would benefit from receiving more inheritance than what has been left to them, these types of claims are called Family Provision Claims.

 (1) the spouse of the deceased person at the time of the deceased person’s death;